Salary & Benefits

 Make a living doing what you love.
 All teachers in New York City public schools receive a professional salary and competitive benefits package, earning more for additional experience and coursework, or for taking on new responsibilities.

-For 2017-18, starting salaries for teachers will range from $54,000 (bachelor’s degree, no prior teaching experience) to $81,694 (master’s degree, eight years teaching experience, plus additional coursework).
-New teachers with a master’s degree but no prior teaching experience earned $60,704.
+For 2018-19, starting salaries for teachers will range from $56,711 (bachelor’s degree, no prior teaching experience) to $85,794 (master’s degree, eight years teaching experience, plus additional coursework).
+New teachers with a master’s degree but no prior teaching experience will earn $63,751.
 Teachers’ salaries increase each year for more experience as well as education.
-In addition, from 2015 to 2018, all salary steps will increase about 13 percent, with the most experienced teachers earning $119,000 annually.

 Your salary step placement, which determines the pay increase given to teachers with prior experience, will be finalized after you are hired.
 To receive a salary differential, which is a pay increase awarded for additional coursework taken or degrees earned beyond a bachelor’s, you must fill out a separate application after you begin teaching.
 Any differentials you earn will be applied retroactively, as long as you apply within six months of your start date.